Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Point the mouse at the left border of the table at the intersection of the two rows so that the mouse pointer turns into a cross.

-5. Click and drag down to increase the row size bigger so that the Notes field contents can be viewed properly.
+5. Click and drag down to increase the row size so that the Notes field contents can be viewed properly.

 6. Highlight the letters BA in any one of the records and Right-click on the highlighted text.

-A shortcut menu is displayed and the suggested options for filtering data from the Memo Field are Contains "BA" or Does Not Contain "BA".
+A shortcut menu is displayed, and the suggested options for filtering data from the Memo Field are Contains "BA" or Does Not Contain "BA".

-7. Click on the Contains "BA" option to filter the records with the text "BA" appearing anywhere within the memo field.
+7. Click on the Contains 'BA' option to filter the records with the text "BA" appearing anywhere within the memo field.

 Copy and paste the following SQL Strings into the SQL Editing Window of new Queries and save them with the suggested names: